Turtle API reference

 turtle.pendown();

-To draw lines, we first create a new instance of the Turtle class, then we start giving it commands.
+To draw lines, we first create a new instance of the Turtle class and then start giving it commands.
 In this example, the turtle is moved to position x: -50, y: -20 on the canvas.
 To prevent a line being drawn from its initial position x: 0, y: 0, penup() is called first. pendown() is then called to re-enable drawing lines when moving the turtle.

 Next, we define what happens every time walk is called: